-Interest expense for the three months ended December 31, 2014, increased \$27,000, or 23% compared with the same period last year primarily as a result of a change in lender, the interest expense for acquisition payments and higher average borrowings.
+Interest expense for the three months ended March 31, 2015, increased \$38,000 or 43% compared with the same period last year primarily as a result of higher average borrowings.

 Taxes

 There were no credits for income taxes as a result of the pretax losses incurred during the periods because there was not sufficient assurance that future tax benefits would be realized.